spineo/RGButterflyDocs/README.md

 ## Explore Colors

-Each action provides a different a different categorization of the close to 3,600 colors and access to saved _Matches_ and _Favorites_.
+Each action renders a different listing or categorization of the close to 3,600 colors as well as views of saved _Matches_ and _Favorites_.
+The listings include:

+* My Topics List: Over 500 topics and associated paint colors that the user can extend (or modify).

+* My Matched Colors: Matches the user creates as exemplified above (App already comes pre-loaded with a few examples).

+* All Colors & Favorites: The listing of almost 3,600 colors which can be filtered by the different types (i.e., Paint _References_, _Mixes_, and/or _Generic_ Colors).
+The special category _Favorites_ includes colors tagged by the user.

+* Mixes & Collections: The close to 500 collections all colors are part of.
+Most of the collections capture two-way mixes between paint colors while other collections, such as Generics, may be hue or color based.

+* My Color Groups: Color wheel like grouping of colors.

+In addition to groups or filters, most of these views provide a search and/or alphabetical index for easy filtering.

 Please note: These modified docs are still a work in progress.
 For questions/comments about this App please email me at [svpineo@gmail.com](mailto:svpineo@gmail.com)